agoragames/activity_feed/README.markdown

 ## Future Plans

-* Allow you to bump the updated time for a given activity item
+* Allow you to bump the updated time for a given activity item (need to do this for personal feed and aggregate feed)
+* Allow you to remove a given activity item (need to do this for personal feed and aggregate feed)

 ## Contributing to Activity Feed